 The state of the economy also can affect your premium.
 Typically a poor economy leads to more people being stringent with their money and more likely to complain about services not suiting their needs.

-Unfortunately when the economy is down, clients are statistically more likely to blame their lawyer when cases don't go in their favor.
+Unfortunately, when the economy is down, clients are statistically more likely to blame their lawyers when cases don't go in their favor.
 When the lawyer is blamed, a suit typically follows and defense costs can be incurred by the carrier even when there is no liability.
 During these times premiums will often increase due to the increased risk of a claim across the entire insurance industry.

 How Much Legal Malpractice Insurance Costs After a Claim